Alzheimer’s and Mindful Movement: Yoga and Tai Chi

 It is a challenging condition that can greatly impact the quality of life for both individuals with the disease and their caregivers.

-While there is currently no cure for Alzheimer’s, there are ways to improve overall well-being and manage symptoms.
+While there is currently no cure for Alzheimer’s, there are ways to improve overall and manage symptoms.

 These practices involve gentle, flowing movements combined with breath awareness and meditation.